Biola undergraduate housing is available only to unmarried undergraduate students enrolled full-time at Biola

 University staff will perform damage inspections after both annual checkouts.
 Any room or building damage found during these inspections which were not noted as pre-existing damage on the student’s Room or Apartment Condition Report form submitted to the housing office at check in will be billed to the responsible resident(s) of the room, apartment, hall, floor, or building.

 Check outs may only be completed by the contracted student, not by any other party.

 Students are expected to be physically present to remove their own belongings.
 A proxy to remove belongings may be designated to the housing office in advance in writing if the student is unable to be present for medical reasons.

 Residents who are not moving out are not required to check out.

-Students are considered officially checked out when they have cleaned & prepared their room for the next resident, returned their room/apartment key to an appropriate housing or Residence Life staff member, and have vacated housing.
-Additional required check-out procedures will be publicized by the housing office in advance.
+Students are considered officially checked out when they have prepared their room for the next residents, returned their room/apartment key to an appropriate Housing & Residence Life staff member, and have vacated housing.
+Additional required check-out procedures will be publicized by the Housing & Residence Life Office in advance.

 Students not returning for spring housing must officially cancel their housing with the housing office in advance and move their belongings out prior to the Fall check-out deadline.

 Residents of buildings designated for Summer housing may be asked to check out prior to the check-out deadline to accommodate Summer housing resident check in.